openstack/nova-specs/README.rst

   specs/<release>/

+Where there are two sub-directories:

+  specs/<release>/approved: specifications approved but not yet implemented specs/<release>/implemented: implemented specifications

+This directory structure allows you to see what we thought about doing, decided to do, and actually got done.
+Users interested in functionality in a given release should only refer to the ``implemented`` directory.

 You can find an example spec in ``specs/template.rst``.

 Specifications are proposed for a given release by adding them to the